bemanproject/task/docs/P3941-affinity.md

 2. The `task`'s execution may finish on a different than the original scheduler.
 To allow symmetric transfer between two `task`s each `task` needs to complete on the correct scheduler.
-Thus, the `task` needs to be prepared to change to the orginal scheduler before actually completing.
+Thus, the `task` needs to be prepared to change to the original scheduler before actually completing.
 To do so, it is necessary to know the original scheduler and also to have storage for the state needed to change to a different scheduler.
 It can't be statically